sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedItems.markdown

 If this keyword is applied to any instance element, it produces an annotation value of `true`.

+## Evaluation

+Before delving into `unevaluatedItems`, it's crucial to understand what evaluation means in this context.

+`unevaluatedItems` considers annotations from `prefixItems`, `items`, and `contains`, both as adjacent keywords and in subschemas of adjacent keywords.
+Additionally, it is also affected by other `unevaluatedItems` in nested schemas (if present).

+- The keywords `prefixItems`, `items`, `contains` and `unevaluatedItems` produce annotations for the indexes they successfully validate against.
+- If any of these keywords generate an annotation for a particular index, that index is considered as evaluated.
+- By definition, the `unevaluatedItems` subschema is always applied after  `prefixItems`, `items`, and `contains` subschemas.
+- As its name implies, `unevaluatedItems` applies to any array index that has not been previously evaluated.

 ## Explanation

-First, let's understand what evaluation means. `unevaluatedItems` considers annotations from `prefixItems`, `items`, and `contains`, both as adjacent keywords and in subschemas of adjacent keywords.
-Additionally, `unevaluatedItems` is affected by other `unevaluatedItems` in nested schemas (if present).
-Each of these keywords will produce an annotation of the indexes that they've evaluated in the array.
-- For `items`, it's boolean true.
-- For `prefixItems`, it is the largest index to which this keyword applied a subschema (the value may be a boolean true if a subschema was applied to every index of the instance).
-- For `contains`, it is an array of the indexes to which this keyword validates successfully when applying its subschema, in ascending order (the value may be a boolean true if the subschema validates successfully when applied to every index of the instance).

-If any of these are in subschemas of adjacent keywords, and those subschemas fail validation, those annotations are dropped in that case.
-The effect is that those properties are not considered evaluated.

-Validation with `unevaluatedItems` applies only to the indexes of the array instance that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.
+If no relevant annotations are present, the `unevaluatedItems` subschema must be applied to all locations in the array.
+If a boolean true value is present from any of the relevant annotations, `unevaluatedItems` must be ignored.
+Otherwise, the subschema must be applied to any index greater than the largest annotation value for `prefixItems`, which does not appear in any annotation value for `contains`.

+- The value of `unevaluatedItems` must be a valid JSON Schema.
+- If this keyword is applied to any instance element, it produces an annotation value of `true`.

 ## Examples